 Townhomes and rowhomes are always tricky.
 Most homeowners associations cover only part of the building structure.
 You need to check with your HOA to determine what is covered by the association's master policy and what you are responsible for as the owner of the townhome.
-The HOA master policies often get carved up and only cover a subset of the walls, exclude the foundation, or do not include driveways, etc.
+The HOA master policies often get carved up and only cover a subset of the walls, excluding the foundation, or do not include driveways, etc.

-The HO3 policy is the same policy type used by a full single family detached home and covers the structure for anything except a small list of exclusions.
+The HO3 policy is the same policy type used by a single family detached home and covers the structure for anything except a small list of exclusions.
 This is called an open peril policy.

 Hope that helps!